 Caribbean Private Island Hotel Light Storage Microgrid Project

-——Redefine island luxury with "solar energy + energy storage," achieving energy independence and premium experiences.
+——Redefining island luxury with "solar energy + energy storage," achieving energy independence and premium experience

 Project Background: